costajob/app-servers/README.md

 ### Clojure
 [Clojure](http://clojure.org/) 1.8.0 is installed via homebrew.
-Clojure is a dynamic, general-purpose programming language, strongly inspired by Lips, that runs on the JVM.
+Clojure is a dynamic, general-purpose programming language, strongly inspired by Lisp, that runs on the JVM.
 Clojure is a compiled language, yet remains completely dynamic: every feature supported by Clojure is supported at runtime.

 ### Java